2025 Syrian parliamentary election: Nominations and campaigning dates

 Nominations closed on 28 September, beginning the campaign period.
 1,578 candidates were nominated, with 221 being women (14%).
 Voting on election day occurred from 9:00 on 5 October, and was planned to continue until polls close from approximately 12:00 or until 16:00 if some electoral college members had not voted by that time.
 Afterwards, votes would then be counted.
 The campaign period finished on 3 October, with 4 October being an "electoral silence" day.
+One day of election silence was observed before the scheduled election day.

 Renaming the People's Assembly

-One of the ongoing discussions in the Syrian election is the future structure of the People's Assembly once the election is completed.
+One of the ongoing discussions in the Syrian election is the future structure of the People's Assembly.
 Committee spokesperson Nawar Najma said that discussions were taking place on whether to return to "one of the Assembly’s former names, such as the House of Representatives or Parliament", due to the "negative connotations by many Syrians of the name".

-Election silence

-One day of election silence was observed before the vote was implemented.

 Results

 The preliminary results were released as Higher Committee Decision 66 on 6 October at 14:18 AST on the Higher Committee's telegram page, with an official press conference at 17:00 to announce the official results.

-The Muslim Brotherhood in Syria secured "a few seats" through its allied candidates.
+The Muslim Brotherhood in Syria secured "a few seats" through its "allied candidates", who are currently unknown.
+Reportedly, 25 winning candidates had ties to the Muslim Brotherhood, and their list in Aleppo led by Azzam al-Khanji made a "strong impression", according to Syria in Transition.

-Out of the 140 seats allocated for the electoral college, 119 were elected by election day after elections were postponed due to "security concerns" in Raqqa, Al-Hasakah, and Suwayda Governorates.
-Out of those elected, 6 were women and 10 were representatives of religious and ethnic minorities, including Kurds, Christians, and two Alawites.
-After the election, the Syrian government has acknowledged "shortcomings" in female and minority representation, and promised that the president-appointed seats may be used to compensate for the underrepresentation.
+Out of the 140 seats allocated for the electoral college, 119 were elected after elections were postponed due to "security concerns" in Raqqa, Al-Hasakah, and Suwayda Governorate.
+Out of those elected, six were women and 10 were representatives of religious and ethnic minorities, including Kurds, Christians, and two Alawites.
+After the election, the Syrian government acknowledged "shortcomings" in female and minority representation, and promised that the president-appointed seats may be used to compensate for the underrepresentation.

-On 23 October 2025, supplementary elections were held to elect three members for the Ras al-Ayn District in Al-Hasakah Governorate and Tal Abyad district in Raqqa Governorate.
+On 23 October 2025, elections were held to elect three members for the Ras al-Ayn District in Al-Hasakah Governorate and Tal Abyad district in Raqqa Governorate.

+On 17 March 2026, elections were held in Raqqa, Tabqa and Tal Abyad.
+On 24 May 2026, elections were held in Ayn al-Arab District and Hasakah Governorate.

+Graph of the party split among 210 seats.